menu

 Standard

 Last week some new deck variants popped up at the Star City event in Richmond, but none of the decks were entirely new archetypes.
-Tempered Steel won the event, while the Top 16 was littered with U/W aggro-control decks including Humans, Delver of Secrets // Delver of Secrets, and Mage Blade.
+Tempered Steel won the event, while the Top 16 was littered with U/W aggro-control decks including Humans, Delver of Secrets, and Mage Blade.
 Heartless Summoning and Mono Green were also present.
 The Mage Blade deck ran a singleton Dungeon Geists, which I was interested to see.
 Iā€™m watching this guy very closely.

 Mono Green is a deck I had personally tested a bit, but Todd Andersonā€™s version at this event was a little different than what I had pieced together.
 While I was surprised to see no Vorapede, it did include a singleton Bellowing Tanglewurm(?!), which doesnā€™t mean it is a card worth picking up, but shows that maybe Vorapede isnā€™t going to do anything.If Tanglewurm is getting the nod over Vorapede in a Mono-G Deck, I donā€™t know that Vorapede will ever be good enough.